davidjwise151/maintenance-tracker-app/README.md

 **Core Features (v0.1 Beta):**
 - **User Authentication:** Secure registration and login using JWT.
 - **Task Management:** Create, view, update, and delete maintenance tasks.
+- **Task Status Tracking:** Set and update status (Pending, In-Progress, Done) for each task.
+Filter and report by status in the UI and API.
 - **Categories/Tags:** Assign tasks to categories such as plumbing, electrical, and more.
 - **Database Security:** Persistent storage using SQLite and TypeORM, with parameterized queries to prevent SQL injection.